NEWS - WEDNESDAY, APRIL 21, 2021 - NEWS

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

-VOA VIEW: A waste of time for all.
+VOA VIEW: Equal opportunity and justice for all.

 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

 Suspected state-backed Chinese hackers exploited widely used networking devices to spy for months on dozens of high-value government, defense industry and financial sector targets in the U.S. and Europe, according to FireEye, a prominent cybersecurity firm.
 FireEye said Tuesday that it believes two hacking groups linked to China broke into ...
 Washington Times

 VOA VIEW: China is trying to take over the US world position.